Hot products, big profits

 5. Follow industry leaders and trend reports

-Social platforms are often where products start gaining traction, especially for print-on-demand market research and creator-led products.
-This step works best when you treat it like a research loop: spot signals, validate them with data, then test.
+Social platforms are often where things gain traction, especially for print-on-demand and creator-led products.
+Treat it as a research opportunity – spot signals, validate them with data, then test

 1. On TikTok, search “home decor finds” and “home decor must-haves” to find trending styles.